Donald Trump Has ‘No Secret Legal Maneuver Left’ To Stop Joe Biden, Legal Historian Says

 Trump allegedly met with Pence before the two each went on their respective holidays.
 CNN noted that the head of state recently complained that Pence isn’t doing enough to help him and his supporters in their battle to overturn the results of the 2020 referendum.
 Elsewhere, the commander-in-chief retweeted a call from one of his supporters, who pushed for Pence to refuse to ratify the results of the political battle.

-A person’s familiar with the matter told CNN that Trump has not given up hope that he could still pull off a victory.
+A person familiar with the matter told CNN that Trump has not given up hope that he could still pull off a victory.

 “He’s very resolute in continuing to want to fight the Electoral College.
 And he still thinks it’s not over.”

-Despite Trump’s perseverance, sources told CNN that Pence and White House aides have attempted to explain to Trump that the vice president has no power to alter the election’s results outcome on January 6 and oversees the counting as a formality.
+Despite Trump’s perseverance, sources told CNN that Pence and White House aides have attempted to explain to Trump that the vice president has no power to alter the election’s results on January 6 and oversees the counting as a formality.

 Still, Pence has continued to support the White House’s bid to contest the election while at the same time encouraging Republican voters to turn out for the crucial Georgia Senate runoffs that will determine the fate of the Senate, The Hill reported.